avaxar/kithare/README.md

 #### Windows

 - If you are building on Windows, the build script will automatically download and configure the deps.
-Kithare uses the MinGW compiler, if MinGW is not pre-installed, the buildscript will install it in a local directory.
+Kithare uses the MinGW compiler, if MinGW is not pre-installed, the buildscript will install it in a sub-directory.
 This means that on Windows, virtually no pre-build setup is required!

 #### Others

 - On other platforms, you would need the GCC compiler installed (on mac, gcc is just a shim for clang).
 - Install the development libraries for these: `SDL2`, `SDL2_mixer`, `SDL2_image`, `SDL2_ttf`, `SDL2_net`.
 You may use your disto's package manager to do this.
+- A recommended way to do this on Mac is to use Homebrew.
+Just run `brew install sdl2 sdl2_image sdl2_mixer sdl2_net sdl2_ttf`.
 - On Ubuntu and other debian based systems you can do `sudo apt-get install libsdl2-dev libjpeg-dev libwebp-dev libtiff5-dev libsdl2-image-dev libmikmod-dev libfishsound1-dev libsmpeg-dev liboggz2-dev libflac-dev libfluidsynth-dev libsdl2-mixer-dev libfreetype6-dev libsdl2-ttf-dev libsdl2-net-dev -y` (these are mostly SDL deps)

 ### Build